Response to Kent Hovind Video - Bird Evolution

 Therizinosauria Hip Variation

 It is an odd quirk of fate that the group that was termed lizard hipped is the one that gave rise to birds, and not the one termed bird hipped, but it's little more than an issue of the words used to describe those groups, and not a real reason why birds shouldn't be grouped with the Saurischians.
 In fact, take a look at these three skeletons.
 The first is a deinonychus, the second is the archaeopteryx, and the third is a presbyornis, a type of extinct bird, but much more modern in appearance than an archaeopteryx.
 Pay particular attention to the hips.
 It's not just the direction the pubis bone projects, but the robustness of that bone, and the overall structure of the pelvis.
 As with all the other comparisons I've shown, it should be clear which animal archaeopteryx is more similar to.
-(Although I link to the sources below each image, let me say specifically they're copyrighted by Scott Hartman, who has an excellent website, Scott Hartman's Skeletal Drawing.com.
+(These images are all copyrighted by Scott Hartman, who has an excellent website, Scott Hartman's Skeletal Drawing.com.
 He gives permission for non-commercial use of his images, but if you want to copy these, make sure to give Hartman credit.)

 (Source: Scott Hartman's Skeletal Drawing.com)